Bigsby/ldd3/README.md

-# ldd3
+# Linux Device Drivers 3
-Linux Device Drivers 3 testing
+Trying out linux modules and the likes